Rømø

-Rømø (Röm, Rem) is a Danish island in the Wadden Sea.
+Rømø (/da/; Röm, Rem) is a Danish island in the Wadden Sea.
 Rømø is part of Tønder Municipality.
 The island had 650 inhabitants as of 1 January 2011, and covers an area of 129 km².

 Rømø is the southernmost of Denmark's Wadden Sea Islands.
 This distinction was previously held by the small uninhabited island of Jordsand, which sank in 1999.

 History

 Rømø is part of Southern Jutland, a historical region of Denmark.
+In early February 1644, Swedish forces led by Carl Gustaf Wrangel captured the island.
+However, on 21 March, the island was recaptured by a Danish force led by Heinrich von Buchwald.

 With the Second Schleswig War (1864), the region became part of Prussia (and later the German Empire) as part of the Province of Schleswig-Holstein.
 Rømø and the rest of Southern Jutland was reunited with Denmark in 1920, after the Schleswig plebiscite.
 From 1899 to 1940, a horse-drawn tram line ran from Kongsmark inland to Lakolk.

 Between 1970 and 2006, Rømø was part of Skærbæk Municipality (da) in South Jutland County.
 Since 2007 it has been part of Tønder Municipality in the Region of Southern Denmark.